Skip to content

 Growing rapidly

-Automation (rule-based)
+Rule-based Automation

 Executes pre-defined rules when triggers fire (e.g. birthday email)